Optimizing the potential of KM3NeT in detecting core-collapse supernovae: Introduction

 KM3NeT is a network of large-scale underwater neutrino telescopes currently under construction in the Mediterranean Sea~\cite{KM3Net_LoI}.
 It comprises two detectors: ARCA, off-shore Capo Passero, Sicily, Italy, at a depth of $3.5$~km and ORCA, off the coast of Toulon, France, at a depth of $2.5$~km.
 They are respectively optimised for the observation of astrophysical neutrinos in the TeV--PeV energy range and for the study of atmospheric neutrinos with energies between $1$--$100$~GeV.
 Both detectors consist of a 3-dimensional array of Digital Optical Modules (DOMs)~\cite{aiello2022km3net} that detect the Cherenkov light along the path of charged particles emerging from a neutrino interaction.
 These DOMs are arranged along vertical string-like detection units (DUs) which are anchored to the seafloor.
 Each DOM is equipped with $31$ photomultiplier tubes (PMTs) uniformly distributed in almost all directions.
-Although thermal supernova neutrinos have energies of the order of only \SI{10}{\mega\eV}, i.e. far below the nominal sensitivity range of KM3NeT, the combination of the large instrumented volumes of KM3NeT with the multi-PMT design of the DOM makes the detection of a CCSN possible.
-A strategy for CCSN neutrino search has been proposed in~\cite{van2021km3net, aiello2022implementation}, exploiting the fact that $\mathcal{O}(\SI{10}{\mega\eV})$ neutrino interactions will lead to the observation of multiple PMT hits within a single DOM in a narrow, $\mathcal{O}(\SI{10}{\nano\s})$, time window.
+Although thermal supernova neutrinos have energies of the order of only \SI{10}{\mega\eV}, i.e. far below the nominal sensitivity range of KM3NeT, the combination of the large instrumented volumes of KM3NeT with the multi-PMT design of the DOM makes the detection and characterization of a CCSN possible.
+In \cite{van2021km3net} and \cite{aiello2022implementation}, new methods to record the CCSN neutrino luminosity as a function of time, constrain the CCSN neutrino energy spectrum, and detect the signature of hydrodynamical instabilities were presented.
+Moreover, these articles proposed a strategy to identify CCSN neutrinos without relying on information from other experiments , exploiting the fact that $\mathcal{O}(\SI{10}{\mega\eV})$ neutrino interactions will lead to the observation of multiple PMT hits within a single DOM in a narrow, $\mathcal{O}(\SI{10}{\nano\s})$, time window.
 A supernova burst could thus be detected by observing an increase of such hit coincidences above the expected background level.
-Using this strategy, the probability for the \emph{completed} ARCA and ORCA detectors, combined, to observe the next Galactic core-collapse supernova will be higher than $95\%$.
+Using this strategy, the probability for the \emph{completed} ARCA and ORCA detectors, combined, to identify the next Galactic core-collapse supernova independently from other experiments will be higher than $95\%$.
 However, this detection probability is significantly lower for the presently-deployed partial detector configurations.
 Assessing and improving the CCSN detection capabilities of these \emph{partial} configurations is therefore essential.